Olympic National Park Elopement Guide

 Olympic National Park is one of our favorite Washington national parks for its whimsical yet dramatic elopement locations to choose from.
 You can have it all, from a moody forest elopement to a fun beach elopement.
 The park itself is about 3 hours away from the Seattle airport.
 However, the exact distance also depends on the part of the park you’re visiting.

 Olympic National Park has 194 trails, over 300 high mountain lakes in the park, over 350,000 acres of old-growth forests, 5 different beach areas, and so much more to explore.
 Its diverse landscape offers couples multiple opportunities to enjoy different activities throughout the year.
 There is something for everyone to enjoy and appreciate at ONP.
 While we know of some pretty amazing remote locations in the park to explore on your wedding day, we’ll be sharing some of the more popular locations below.
-Keep in mind, teaming up with an experienced elopement vendor allows you to have your wedding ceremony in less crowded areas that not many tourists know about.

 Hoh Rainforest

 Whimsical, moody, unique, perfect.
 This is Hoh Rainforest.
-So many people come to Olympic just to explore this rainforest, and we could easily see why every time we see an elopement here.
+So many people come to Olympic just to explore this rainforest, and we can easily see why every time we see an elopement here.
 It’s the most popular spot in the entire park, but it has everything you’re looking for for your PNW elopement experience.
-If you’re loving the vibe of Hoh, but you’re getting anxious thinking about all the people you may encounter, then bring this up to one of our featured elopement vendors.
-We bet you they have some amazing alternatives.

 Ruby Beach